 We’ve all been in that place of discomfort where we are waiting on someone else to give us permission to feel in a positive state of mind (or waiting with trepidation for them to screw it up!).

-When we accept that our happiness is not an “if-then” formula, we realize that we no longer need to look to someone else to provide it for us, and instead we can reframe our mindset to appreciate happiness when it is available: in any given moment.
+When you accept that your happiness is not an “if-then” formula, you realize that you no longer need to look to someone else to provide it for you.
+And instead you can reframe your mindset to appreciate happiness when it is available: in any given moment.

 2. We never take action toward our dreams

 Some years later I realized that I desired to live in the country just as much as I wanted the relationship, so dating a farmer was no coincidence!

 I had placed my dream on the Farmer to fulfill for me, rather than figuring out action steps I could take for myself to achieve it.